meilisearch/documentation/learn/configuration/settings.md

 ## Synonyms

 A set of words defined for an index.
 Synonyms are **different words that have the same meaning**, and thus are treated similarly.
-If either of the associated words is searched, the same results will be displayed.

 `synonyms=<Object>`